BaTCAVe: Trustworthy Explanations for Robot Behaviors: Conclusion

 \section{Conclusion}

 We proposed a task-agnostic explainable robotics technique.
 We demonstrated how our method can be used to explain various robot behaviors across a variety of domains with different decision networks.
-The actionable insights provided by BaTCAVe helps engineers identify vulnerabilities of various components of robot training---data augmentation, fine-tuning, domain-shift analysis, verification, etc. We showed how uncertainty that BatCAVe provides helps with trusting explanations.
-Future work will focus on developing concept dictionaries for different robotic tasks.
+The actionable insights provided by BaTCAVe helps engineers identify vulnerabilities in various components of robot training---data augmentation, fine-tuning, domain-shift analysis, verification, etc. We show how the uncertainty provided by BatCAVe helps in distinguishing between reliable and ambiguous explanations, which is crucial for high-stakes applications.
+Future work will focus on explaining sequential decisions rather than specific behaviors and developing methods to amplify activations that have limited signal (e.g., only a few pixels cover ``farther away cones'' in experiment 4).